Pseudooo/htrs/README.md

 Remove an existing environment from a service

 ```
+Delete an existing environment from config

-Usage: htrs.exe service environment remove <service name> <environment name>
+Usage: htrs.exe delete environment --service <service> <name>

 Arguments:
-  <service name>      The name or alias of the service
+  <name>  The name or alias of the environment to delete
-  <environment name>  The environment name or alias to remove

 Options:
+  -s, --service <service>  The service name or alias that environment is defined in
   -h, --help               Print help
 ```

-Note: The `<service>` and `<environment>` arguments can use the name or alias of the respective service/environment

 ### List Environments

 List all defined environments for a service

 ```
+List environments for a service

-Usage: htrs.exe service environment list <service name>
+Usage: htrs.exe list environment [OPTIONS] --service <service>

-Arguments:
-  <service name>  The name or alias of the service

 Options:
+  -s, --service <service>  Service to list environments for
+  -f, --filter <filter>    Filter for environment name or alias
   -h, --help               Print help
 ```

 ## Endpoints